The Web address of this article is

 to get more daily needs met more often.
 Progress with this Lesson

-depends on simultaneous progress on Lesson 1 - empower your
+depends on prior progress on Lesson 1 - free your

-resident true Self to guide your personality in calm and conflictual
+wise true Self to guide you in calm and stressful

 times.

-This YouTube clip previews key points in what you'll find in this
+This YouTube clip previews key points in this

 article: